jesperancinha/bridges-surveillance-story/ReviewLogs.md

 ## Roadmap to v2.0.0

+- Use a Log framework and remove System outs
 - Remove GSON due to incompatibility issue
 - Remove EmbeddedPostgres and use TestContainers
 - Update storyline